hoaluan97/dataviz-electricite-conso/README.md

 - _[link2](https://data.worldbank.org/indicator/EG.USE.ELEC.KH.PC?end=2018&start=1960&view=chart&fbclid=IwAR1ON7uxiOPY5J1VgFY2_YTK3Rkh44TNi-Ri6glS1WNeUgXcsz1qnLuNqlw)_
 - [link3](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption) avec des missing values (faut pre-traitement des donnees)

+## Description about Dataset
+1.date: Date in format dd/mm/yyyy

+2.time: time in format hh:mm:ss

+3.global_active_power: household global minute-averaged active power (in kilowatt).
+Global active power is the power consumed by appliances other than the appliances mapped to Sub Meters.
+Global active power is the real power consumption i.e. the power consumed by electrical appliances other than the sub metered appliances.It is basically called wattfull power.

+4.global_reactive_power: household global minute-averaged reactive power (in kilowatt).
+Global reactive power is the power which bounces back and froth without any usage or leakage.
+It is the imaginary power consumption.
+It is basically called wattless power.

+5.voltage: minute-averaged voltage (in volt)

+6.global_intensity: household global minute-averaged current intensity (in ampere).
+Intensity is magnitude of the power consumed.
+Also called as strength of current.

+7.sub_metering_1: energy sub-metering No. 1 (in watt-hour of active energy).
+It corresponds to the kitchen, containing mainly a dishwasher, an oven and a microwave (hot plates are not electric but gas powered).

+8.sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
+It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.

+9.sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
+It corresponds to an electric water-heater and an air-conditioner.

 ## Organization du projet (20/12/19)
 Pour la pre-traitement de donnees (supprimer les colonnes inutiles à cause de performance, ajout le colonne du 4eme categorie, rempalcer des valeurs missings par la moyenne ) (Lien)
 Pour visualization :